 Although this may seem like a limited solution, again, the industry has been evolving as so has the first-party data tracking.
 Even a simple piece of data like an email address can go a long way in the programmatic landscape, without any mistrust and murky data sharing.

 Given the rising concerns on consumer privacy in the digital age, ad-tech giants rolled out their own cookieless targeting solutions for brands and advertisers that will still allow for reaching large segments of users.
-Of course, the biggest hopes are put with Google’s FLoC proposal.
+Of course, the biggest hopes were put with Google’s FLoC proposal.

 It is yet to be decided whether Google’s answer to the privacy-first world of advertising in the new, cookieless era will be sufficient.
 There are a lot of questions still to be asked and answered, and so far the total 3rd party cookies phase-out in Chrome has been postponed until the end of 2023.
-And so the ad-tech industry will need to wait for the FLoC release, too.

 Another way of targeting broad audiences without 3rd party data or any specific information on user activity is contextual advertising.
 It’s worth remembering that before 3rd party cookie tracking took its momentum, most of the ads served online were context-based.
 This proves that although data sharing is a vital element of the online advertising ecosystem, it’s not essential.